biraj21/llm-server-from-scratch/README.md

 # LLM Serving from Scratch

-FastAPI server for Google's Gemma 3 270M model with streaming support.
+FastAPI server for serving language and speech models with batched inference and streaming support.

 > [!NOTE]
 > This project is a learning experiment and is not intended for production use.

+## Models

+- google/gemma-3-270m-it
+- openai/whisper-large-v3-turbo

+## Features

+- **Text Generation**: Google Gemma 3 270M with token streaming via Server-Sent Events
+- **Speech-to-Text**: OpenAI Whisper Large v3 Turbo (non-streaming only)
+- **Batched Inference**: Efficient processing of multiple requests
+- **Independent Completion**: Requests finish as soon as they're done (no batch stragglers)

 ## Setup